rhet0r1cal/www.rhet0rical.dev/README.md

 # Portfolio Website 🏠
 > Visit Here: https://rhet0rical.dev

-This repository holds a sleek and modern portfolio website showcasing a diverse collection of creative projects.
-It also includes various social links and other hidden secrets.
+This repository holds my portfolio, created with React.
+It also includes various socials and other various helpful resources.